 I am currently a part-time professor at Concordia University; teaching in the Sociology, Political Science and Psychology Departments – and I also teach at Dawson College through the New School Program.

-At Concordia University, I have taught Media, Technology and Politics, Fundamentals of Sensation and Perception, Fundamentals of Lifespan Development, Economy and Society, Motivation and Emotion in Daily Life, and Social Psychology.
-At Dawson College, I am teaching Edible Activism.
+At Concordia University, I have taught Food and Culture, Media, Technology and Politics, Fundamentals of Sensation and Perception, Fundamentals of Lifespan Development, Economy and Society, Motivation and Emotion in Daily Life, and Social Psychology.
+At Dawson College, I have taught Edible Activism and Post-Capitalist Futures.

 Prior to becoming a part-time professor at Concordia, I led conferences, as a teaching assistant, in the following courses: Advertising and Consumer Society, Youth and Media, Advanced Statistics, and Research Methods in Psychology and Political Science.

 I can also teach a variety of other courses at a university and/or college/CEGEP level including those related to: